15 Best Hill Stations In South India During Summer For A Cool Escape

 Photo: Karkiabhijeet / Wikimedia Commons

-Wayanad is a South India hill station with an elevation of 700m known for its forests and wildlife.
+Wayanad is one of the serene hill stations to visit in summer in India with an elevation of 700 m known for its forests and wildlife.
 Tourists can explore caves with ancient rock carvings in the Edakkal Caves or visit waterfalls hidden like Meenmutty Waterfalls in the hills.
 Trekking is popular here, with many trails leading to viewpoints and hills.
 The local markets like Pulpally Market sell fresh spices, honey, and handicrafts.

 Major Attractions: Soochipara Waterfalls, Banasura Sagar Dam, Wayanad Wildlife Sanctuary